Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Londonderry, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Londonderry has recorded around 5 residential properties granted approval per year over the past five financial years, totalling an estimated 26 homes.
-So far in FY-26, 3 approvals have been recorded.
-With an average of 1.4 people moving to the area for each dwelling built between FY-21 and FY-25, supply and demand appear well-balanced, creating stable market conditions.
-However, recent data shows this has intensified to 14.2 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
-Development projects average $483,000 in construction value, aligned with broader regional development.
+Londonderry recorded approximately 4 residential properties granted approval per year over the past 5 financial years ending FY-25.
+This totals an estimated 23 homes.
+In FY-26 so far, 2 approvals have been recorded.
+On average, 1.6 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating balanced supply and demand.
+However, this figure intensified to 11.4 people per dwelling over the past 2 financial years, suggesting growing popularity and potential undersupply.

 Frequently Asked Questions - Development